andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 (007) ret      #0
 ~~~

 The expression is different now!
 Why is that?
-Well, the kernel has an internal optimization and will actually store VLAN and other ancillary information in a location with negative offset.
+Well, the kernel has an internal optimization and will actually store VLAN and other ancillary information in a location with negative a offset.

 The reason for this is that the kernel no longer passes specific information as-is to libpcap.
 See [https://bugs.launchpad.net/ubuntu/+source/tcpdump/+bug/1641429](https://bugs.launchpad.net/ubuntu/+source/tcpdump/+bug/1641429) for further details:
 ~~~